fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 {:.center}
 [Donate Now to Pizza for Ukraine](https://www.pizzaforukraine.com/)

+**Note**: This has now appeared on Hacker News -- thank you for the upvotes; I'm very flattered.
+I got some good information on Lapce from - maybe - the author and I've updated that.

 The older I get and remain an *active* software engineer, the less accepting I am of **poor software quality**.
 I think all of us gray beards know that software crashes, generally, are a choice of the developer in terms of his: